ianmurfinxyz/itzcoatl/README.md

 ## Configuration

 In the assets/rc/ directory is a file called engine.rc which contains configuration options that can be set.
 These include whether to run in fullscreen mode as well as the size of the window created upon booting the game.
 Currently there is no way to resize the window once it is created.
 This is on my todo list.

+## Todo

+- Implement the high scores table scene so the player can view score history.

 ## Controls